enricforn/enricforn.github.io/_drafts/five-reasons-why-an-internal-developer-platform-worth.md

 The implementation of this kind of ecosystem needs to be tailored to each organization.
 Start delivering small changes which benefits development teams in their daily work:
  1. Identify in your software development process actions to automate or integrations between tools developer's daily work.
  2. Validate if there's any open source tool that fix this gap, probably other team had this problem before.
 Take a loot at [CNCF Clout Native Interactive Landscape](https://landscape.cncf.io/), there's a bunch of useful tools.
+ 3. Integrate this new product whether is built or bought as smooth as possible to thee development lifecycle.
+ 4. Measure the impact in terms of development performance

 You can also consider to contact to companies experts in this field like [Humanitec](https://humanitec.com/) or [Shipa](https://shipa.io/), which has built great SaaS products.